jedi4ever/veewee/doc/kvm.md

 Depending on your operating system you may need to install packages for kvm, qemu and libvirt.

+If you have problems compiling the libvirt gem, check if you have the 'dev' parts installed too. f.i ``apt-get install libvirt libvirt-dev``

 To check if your kernel can run kvm :

     # kvm_ok or kvm-ok command (on Ubuntu at least)